64studio/backporter/README.md

 A Free Software tool used by 64 Studio Ltd. to backport bleeding edge packages for stable GNU/Linux distributions.

 Backporter is a job scheduler for "rebuildd": http://julien.danjou.info/projects/rebuildd It monitors a configurable set of APT source URIs, typically referring to bleeding edge suites like Debian sid, and checks for newer versions of the packages one wants to backport.
-If newer versions are found it tries to built them against other suites (typically released ones, like Debian squeeze).
+If newer versions are found it tries to built them against other suites (typically released ones, like Debian stable).

 You can browse the source code at https://github.com/64studio/backporter